 Q: Who can apply for CASFA:

 A: CASFA is a safe, easy way to apply for state financial aid if you are a Colorado ASSET (Advancing Students for a Stronger Tomorrow) student.
-Non-U.S. citizen resident and non-resident students can use the CASFA to apply for institutional aid.
+Non-US Citizens and Not Permanent Residents of the US can use the CASFA to apply for institutional aid.

 Q: What is the purpose of CASFA: